- American Physical Society Sites

 Up to $499

-Anonymous(22), Alan Hurd, Alan Strauss, Amy Flatten, Andre-Marie Tremblay, Andrea Jo-Wei Liu, Andrew Schwartz, Anthony Leggett, Aviva Brecher, Barbara Levi, Brian Schwartz and Teri Black, Carl Dresselhaus, Charles Nelson, Christine Aidala, Christopher Jarzynski, D. James Baker, Dan Kulp, Daniel Lathrop, Daniel Prober, David Campbell, David Rudman, David Sellmyer, David Sward, David Vanderbilt, Donald Shapero, Eduardo Mucciolo, Elizabeth Bartosz, Erin Teich, Ernst Sichtermann, Evan Golden, Frank Stern, Gail Elizabeth Dodge, Heidi Fencl, Herman Winick, Irene Lukoff, James Egan, Janice Button-Shafer, Jay Morreale, Jean-Francois Van Huele, Jeffrey Shainline, Jeffrey Shapiro, Jenna Walrath, Jennifer Pursley, Joe Feldman, John Muenter, John Tranquada, Jolie Cizewski, Kate Scholberg, Kathryn Butler, Keith Burrell, Kristin Merrill, Kristine Lang, Laura Biedermann, Li Shi, Lisa Hall, Liz Dart Caron, Margaret Law, Mariam Mehter, Marie Lopez del Puerto, Mario Affatigato, Matthew C. Sullivan, Melissa Pasquinelli, Meng-Ju Sher, Michael F. Toney, Michael McDaniel, Mike Williams, Nitin Samarth, Paul Stradins, Peter Johnson, Peter Somssich, Peter Young, Phoebe McClincy, Pieter Visscher, Rajeswari Kolagani, Randy Rannow, Raphael Hermann, Reshef Tenne, Richard Harris, Rikio Konno, Robert Gottschall, Robert Krasny, Robert Redwine, Roger Falcone, Ronggui Yang, Rulon Linford, S. Lance Cooper, Shuo Chen, Srikanth Srinivasan, Stephen Richter, Steven Greenbaum, Talat Rahman, Thomas Carruthers, Timothy Hobbs, Valeriy Ginzburg, Virginia Trimble, Webster Smith, William Fawley and Tekoa King, William Parker, Xu Zhang, Yan Li, Yunqiu (Kelly) Luo
+Anonymous(22), Alan Hurd, Alan Strauss, Amy Flatten, Andre-Marie Tremblay, Andrea Jo-Wei Liu, Andrew Schwartz, Anthony Leggett, Aviva Brecher, Barbara Levi, Brian Schwartz and Teri Black, Carl Dresselhaus, Charles Nelson, Christine Aidala, Christopher Jarzynski, D. James Baker, Dan Kulp, Daniel Lathrop, Daniel Prober, David Campbell, David Rudman, David Sellmyer, David Sward, David Vanderbilt, Donald Shapero, Eduardo Mucciolo, Elizabeth Bartosz, Erin Teich, Ernst Sichtermann, Evan Golden, Frank Stern, Gail Elizabeth Dodge, Gregory Boebinger, Heidi Fencl, Herman Winick, Irene Lukoff, James Egan, Janice Button-Shafer, Jay Morreale, Jean-Francois Van Huele, Jeffrey Shainline, Jeffrey Shapiro, Jenna Walrath, Jennifer Pursley, Joe Feldman, John Muenter, John Tranquada, Jolie Cizewski, Kate Scholberg, Kathryn Butler, Keith Burrell, Kristin Merrill, Kristine Lang, Laura Biedermann, Li Shi, Lisa Hall, Liz Dart Caron, Margaret Law, Mariam Mehter, Marie Lopez del Puerto, Mario Affatigato, Matthew C. Sullivan, Melissa Pasquinelli, Meng-Ju Sher, Michael F. Toney, Michael McDaniel, Mike Williams, Nitin Samarth, Paul Stradins, Peter Johnson, Peter Somssich, Peter Young, Phoebe McClincy, Pieter Visscher, Rajeswari Kolagani, Randy Rannow, Raphael Hermann, Reshef Tenne, Richard Harris, Rikio Konno, Robert Gottschall, Robert Krasny, Robert Redwine, Roger Falcone, Ronggui Yang, Rulon Linford, S. Lance Cooper, Shuo Chen, Srikanth Srinivasan, Stephen Richter, Steven Greenbaum, Talat Rahman, Thomas Carruthers, Timothy Hobbs, Valeriy Ginzburg, Virginia Trimble, Webster Smith, William Fawley and Tekoa King, William Parker, Xu Zhang, Yan Li, Yunqiu (Kelly) Luo

 Send your check, payable to American Physical Society, to: